mulesoft-consulting/JDBCObjectStore/README.md

 ## Pre-requisites

  1. A JDBC Compliant Database with an Object Store table.
 Version 1.0.0 of this has been tested with 4 Databases:  Oracle (should work with 11 or higher), MySQL (should work with any version, tested with 8), Microsoft SQL Server (Should work with any version, tested with 14), and Apache Derby (should work with 10.13 or higher).
 Sample table creation scripts have been provided in the project in the ddl directory.
+A database other than the ones tested ***may*** work.
+There is a method for storing the serialized object that is database independent.
+However, every database handles BLOB data differently and therefore the generic method may not work.
+Refer to the storeGeneric() method of the org.mulesoft.objectstore.custom.internal.os.JDBCObjectStore class.
  2. Your project must import the Spring Module.
 This is because the JDBC Object Store Extensions needs a Spring Datasource in order to connect to the database properly.
 Documentation on the Spring Module can be found here:  [Spring Module](https://docs.mulesoft.com/spring-module/1.3/).
  3. Your project needs a Spring Datasource.
 Documentation on this can be found here: [Spring Based Datasources](https://help.mulesoft.com/s/article/Spring-based-datasources).